jamesryan83/spa-azure-pipeline/README.md

 Azure devops pipeline to build an Angular 9 app and deploy it to an Azure Storage static website container.

+An angular app served from a storage account requires a url rewrite rule to redirect all requests to the index url '/'.
 This can be done using the Standard Microsoft CDN as explained here

 https://github.com/MicrosoftDocs/azure-docs/issues/43257#issuecomment-580668444